Grumman F7F Tigercat: Surviving aircraft

-Beginning in 1949, F7Fs were flown to the then-U.S. Navy storage facility at Naval Air Station Litchfield Park, Arizona.
-Although the vast majority of the airframes were eventually scrapped, a number of examples were purchased as surplus.
-The surviving Tigercats were primarily used as water bombers to fight wildfires in the 1960s and 1970s and Sis-Q Flying Services of Santa Rosa, California, operated an F7F-3N tanker in this role until retirement in the late 1980s.
+Beginning in 1949, F7Fs were flown to the then-USN storage facility at Naval Air Station Litchfield Park, Arizona.
+Although the vast majority of the airframes was eventually scrapped, a number of examples were purchased as surplus.
+The surviving Tigercats were primarily used as water bombers to fight wildfires in the 1960s and 1970s, and Sis-Q Flying Services of Santa Rosa, California, operated an F7F-3N tanker in this role until retirement in the late 1980s.